samarthinani94/scrollmark_take_home/README.md

 **How to implement it:**
 This would require a data collection step, either through a social media API or a web scraper, to gather competitor comment data.
 Once collected, the data could be processed through our existing, modular pipeline to generate a comparative report.

+# AI & Tool Usage Disclosure

+While the overall project structure, analysis design, and workflow were independently planned and organized by me(Samarth), the majority of the codebase was written with the assistance of Google's Gemini AI.
+Gemini was used to generate, refactor, and optimize Python scripts, as well as to help with documentation and code comments.

+All analytical decisions, data processing logic, and final outputs were reviewed and curated by me to ensure accuracy and relevance.